iShape-Rust/iShape-js/docs-gen/src/overlay/overlay.md

 ## Introduction

 - The iOverlay is a poly-bool library that supports main operations such as union, intersection, difference, xor, and self-intersection by the even-odd rule.
-This algorithm is based on Vatti clipping ideas but is an original implementation.

 ## Features

-- Supports all basic operations union, intersection, difference, exclusion and self-intersection.
+- **Operations**: union, intersection, difference, and exclusion.
-- Support any kind of polygons
+- **Polygons**: with holes, self-intersections, and multiple paths.
-- Remove removing unnecessary vertices and merging parallel edges
+- **Simplification**: removes degenerate vertices and merges collinear edges.
-- Deterministic
+- **Fill Rules**: even-odd and non-zero.

 ## Source Code